Upfield Bike Path

 The Upfield Shared Path is a shared use path for cyclists and pedestrians, which follows Upfield railway line through the inner northern suburbs of Melbourne, Victoria, Australia.

 It stretches from Princes Park, through Brunswick and Coburg, to Box Forest Road, Fawkner, just south of Gowrie railway station.
 It was originally opened in the late 1980s.

 Missing links have been progressively filled with the work between Hope Street and Anstey railway station in Brunswick completed in August 2002.
-A section between Reynard and O'Hea Streets in Coburg with a signalled crossing at Bell Street was completed by 2006 by City of Moreland Council and VicRoads.
+A section between Reynard and O'Hea Streets in Coburg with a signalled crossing at Bell Street was completed by 2006 by City of Moreland (now City of Merri-bek) Council and VicRoads.
 An extension to Box Forest Road was completed in September 2008.

 An interactive map of the trail as well as others in the Melbourne area is available here.

 Following the path

 The southern end of the Upfield Bike Path connects to the Capital City Trail on the old Inner Circle railway line reservation which provides access to the Merri Creek Trail at Rushall railway station; and in the other direction it passes near the Melbourne Zoo before connecting with the Moonee Ponds Creek Trail.

 Alternatively, at Park Street cyclists can join the Royal Parade bike path and on road bike lane which provides access to University of Melbourne main campus in Parkville.